Sutton Coldfield transmitting station

 The Sutton Coldfield transmitting station is a broadcasting and telecommunications facility located in Sutton Coldfield, Birmingham, England.
 In terms of population covered, it is the third most important transmitter in the UK, after Crystal Palace in London and Winter Hill near Bolton.

 History

 On 17 December 1949, it became the first television transmitter to broadcast outside London and the Home Counties, bringing BBC Television to viewers outside of the south-east of England for the first time.

-In 1949 the site housed Britain's first post-war Marconi-EMI band 1 405 line television transmitter.
-When it was taken out of service in 1981 it was the oldest working television transmitter in the world.
+In 1949 the site housed Britain's first post-war Band 1 405 line television transmitter.
+When it was taken out of service in 1981 it was one of the oldest working television transmitters in the world.
+It was actually two transmitters combined into a single antenna: T1 was a Marconi 12 kW sound transmitter of conventional design.
+T2 was the 50 kW vision transmitter.
+Its unusual design used high-level modulation dc-coupled to the final RF stage's grid.
+The modulator stages were built by EMI, most of the RF stages by Marconi and the power supplies by Metropolitan-Vickers.
+They were later supplemented by two Marconi medium-power reserves: T3 2 kW sound and T4 5 kW vision.

 For most of 1965, it had a low-power BBC2 service; this was turned onto full power on 4 October 1965; the East Midlands had no BBC2 service until Waltham began transmissions on 31 August 1968.

 A new mast was built around 1983 to replace the original structure, primarily to support new mixed-polarisation FM antennas.